 Harmony is a key feature of humanistic capitalism, whose aim is for all external possessions to be in friendly harmony with what is within.
 “The world should not be consumed, but rather used with moderation”; the ongoing wish to take care of Creation is a natural one. «There is no love that does not imply the care to preserve the object of love».
-This is how the English writer Bernard de Mandeville, in the twelfth century, summed up the charming concept of guardianship.
+This is how the English writer Bernard de Mandeville, in the 17th century, summed up the charming concept of guardianship.

 Guardianship is the tool of care.
 Each of us is the guardian of the part of Creation assigned to them, and we all know that tending to the flowerbed in front of our house means tending to the entire city; we also know that in order to properly look after the flowers it is not enough to water them: they need to be replaced when their petals start to wither.

 It is not enough to use Creation in a forward-looking manner: we also need to regenerate it.
 There is no preservation without change, such as a good compost, rich in humus, making the soil fertile.
 However, unlike fertilizers, compost does not dry out the soil, it regenerates it and is conducive to new life.

 The key purposes of humanistic capitalism include the harmonisation of profit and giving back, use and benefit.
 International directives are excellent guidelines to adopt a harmonious behaviour towards nature and as far as saving, regenerating and protecting are concerned.